Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-growth-rate-model.md

 :::tip

 If using the Pioreactor UI to export datasets _Optical density_ and _Dosing event log_, these already have the correct schema.
+Use the "Partition output files by Pioreactor" to split the exports into individual CSV files per Pioreactor unit.

 :::